utastudents/cse3310-sp25-002/INTERFACES/BotII_Group34.md

     - The LinkedList will contain the moves that BotII has decided to make based on the game state it received.
     - The moves will be represented as a list of objects, each containing the necessary information to execute the move in the game.

+3. Description of objects:

+    - Game: This object will represent the current state of the gameand any other relevant data.
+    - Move: This object will represent a single move that BotII wants to make.
+    - LinkedList: This object will be used to store the list of moves that BotII wants to make.
+It will allow for easy addition and removal of moves, as well as iteration through the list of moves.

 Notes:
 - This interface is designed to be simple and efficient, allowing BotII to receive the game state and send its move(s) in a single function call.
 - The game manager will handle the details of updating the game state (checking with game play) and notifying the other players.